Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 If you have insurance and want to use it, PlushCare is the most insurance-capable platform reviewed here, with the widest brand-name formulary and active prior auth support.
 Ro and Found also provide insurance coordination and are worth comparing.
 Prior authorization for brand-name GLP-1s can take 2โ€“4 weeks, so start the process early.

 If you want coaching or behavioral support alongside medication, Found and Noom Med both wrap clinical prescribing inside a structured program.
 Found offers the free insurance check as a differentiator.
 Noom Med is the better fit if you want behavioral science integrated into the program rather than just check-ins.
-WeightWatchers Clinic is worth considering if you value group coaching and the WW community structure alongside your prescription, though it is currently available in approximately 30 states.
+WeightWatchers Clinic is worth considering if you value group coaching and the WW community structure alongside your prescription.

 The right answer depends on your specific situation.
 A licensed healthcare provider can help you weigh medication options, review your health history, and determine whether GLP-1 therapy is appropriate for you.